 We will be carrying out essential maintenance on our website from 6:00pm until 7:00pm on Tuesday, 20 April 2021.
 During this downtime, you will not be able to book courses, exams or events, complete applications to training programmes, or make online payments.
 We apologise for the inconvenience.

-This national study, launched in 2014, aims to assess the wellbeing of hospital doctors across Ireland and get a deep understanding of what it’s like to work as a hospital doctor in Ireland today.
+This national study, which commenced in 2014, aimed to assess the wellbeing of hospital doctors across Ireland and get a deep understanding of what it’s like to work as a hospital doctor in Ireland today.

-As well as examining the causes of stress in the workplace, we are collecting data on doctors’ lifestyle choices, interpersonal relationships and rates of mental health problems, including burnout, depression, anxiety and substance misuse.
+As well as examining the causes of stress in the workplace, we collected data on doctors’ lifestyle choices, interpersonal relationships and rates of mental health problems, including burnout, depression, anxiety and substance misuse.